KrishGaur1354/New-PasswordListGenerator/README.md

 # New-PasswordListGenerator

 New-PasswordListGenerator is an updated version of the password generator developed by Utpal Balse.
 It is a command-line tool that generates random passwords and saves them to a text file.
-The tool is designed to be easy to use and highly customizable.
+Ethical hackers can use this tool to test the strength of passwords used by their clients, by generating a list of potential passwords and attempting to crack them using brute force or dictionary attacks.

 ## Features